phantom82aj/milestone-one/README.md

 [View the live project here.](https://phantom82aj.github.io/milestone-one/)

-This is the main marketing website for Code Institute.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.
+This is a webpage for a car event promoter in the Southern California car scene.
+It has been is created to correctly function and be accessible on a range of devices, making it easy to navigate for potential clients and car clubs.

 <h2 align="center"><img src="assets/images/desktopview.png"></h2>